daandymaan/SpaceFight/README.md

 The plane models are based on WW2 planes, such as the spitfire and the messerschmitt BF109 The large ship in these scene is based on a WW2 japanese battle ship.
 These three models were modelled using blender.
+Trail renderers were used to simulate the engines of each of the planes, these can be seen in the video

 ___
 ### Spitfire V2